diegoorellanaga/CodeFights/README.md

 # Code2.py

-This code implements a function to calculate the smaller perios of a periodicall sequence.
+This code implements a function to calculate the smaller period of a periodicall sequence.

-Where max_period is the maximun period you want to look for, and test_numb is how many numbers of the sequence you want to test, the bigger the better but you have to make max_period+test_numb < len(sequence)
+Where **max_period** is the maximun period you want to look for, and **test_numb** is how many numbers of the sequence you want to test, the bigger the better but you have to make max_period+test_numb < len(sequence)

 # Code3.py